arantespp/arantespp.com/posts/zettelkasten/scrum.md

       - A person that represents the business and stakeholders.
       - Create and manage the product backlog.
       - Give the team clear guidance on which features to deliver next.
-      - Decide when to ship de product.
+      - Decide when to ship the product.
       - Is individual.
     - Scrum Master (SM):
       - A team guide.
       - Knows the Scrum very well and coaches the whole team on the Scrum process.
       - Looks for ways to fine-tune the team Scrum process.
       - Is a facilitator, as he/she schedules the needed resources (human and logistical) for the events/ceremonies.
-      - Helps the team optimize their communication, transparency and delivery flow.
+      - Helps the team optimize their communication, transparency, and delivery flow.
     - Developers.

 - Tools, or artifacts: